psychemedia/sin-eater-resources/resources/ACDMY_the-academy.md

 The old Catholic rites, therefore, trailed along the ground, and kept their roots in the soil, with none to attend to them and none to preserve them, by reverent explanation, from degenerating into superstition that was actually indistinguishable from heathenism.

-In a succeeding letter (if Iam permitted to write another) I shall enter, in fuller detail, into the North-Walian funeral customs and their real significance.
+In a succeeding letter (if I am permitted to write another) I shall enter, in fuller detail, into the North-Walian funeral customs and their real significance.

 J. P. OWEN.